alphagov/inside-government-admin-guide/creating-documents/create-a-new-doc.md

 ![Create new document 4](creating-a-new-doc-4.png)

-For most publications and speeches, [attachments](http://alphagov.github.io/inside-government-admin-guide/creating-documents/add-attachments.html) and [associations](http://alphagov.github.io/inside-government-admin-guide/creating-documents/add-associations.html) are mandatory so you will need to continue editing.
+For most documents, you will need to add either [attachments](http://alphagov.github.io/inside-government-admin-guide/creating-documents/add-attachments.html) or [associations](http://alphagov.github.io/inside-government-admin-guide/creating-documents/add-associations.html) or both, so you will need to continue editing.